You can write logs to Cloud Logging from PHP applications by using the Cloud Logging library for PHP directly.

 You can customize the behavior of the Cloud Logging library for PHP.
 See the configuration document for a list of possible configuration options.

 Using the PSR-3 logger

 Once the logger is created, you can use the logger in your application:

 Using the Cloud Client Library directly

-For information on using the Stackdriver Logging Cloud client library for PHP directly, see Stackdriver Logging Client Libraries.
+For information on using the Cloud Logging Cloud client library for PHP directly, see Cloud Logging Client Libraries.

-The Stackdriver Logging library for PHP can be used without needing to explicitly provide credentials.
+The Cloud Logging library for PHP can be used without needing to explicitly provide credentials.

 However, we recommend that you use the PSR-3 logger which automatically adds metadata to your logs so that your application logs are correlated to the request logs.